-Guinea Pigs are, if they don’t eat enough Vitamin C in their diet, prone to developing a Vitamin C deficiency known as scurvy.
+Scurvy!
+If Guinea Pigs don’t eat enough Vitamin C in their diet, they’re prone to developing a Vitamin C deficiency known as scurvy.
 Scurvy is caused by a lack of Vitamin C, which is essential for healthy bones and teeth, proper wound healing and tissue repair.
 When left untreated, this deficiency can cause serious health problems and even death in some cases.

 Symptoms of Scurvy